b4shnhawx/DFIR4win/README.md

 I have tried to optimise, add the function to collect the hives and traded the code.

 ## Usage
+Download the script on the machine you want to collect the artifacts and run it in PowerShell withe admin permissions.

 ### Before
 You must have enable the execution of scripts in powershell